jwCheng28/Neural-Network-From-Scratch/README.md

 # Neural Network for Reading Handwritten Digits

 ## Basic Idea
+This project aims to implement a neural network class with various different functionalities from scratch.

-This program aims to implement a neural network from scratch, and use MNIST dataset of handwritten digit images to train the neural network to read Handwritten Digits.
+Afterwards, we'll use this created neural network class to create a neural network and use MNIST dataset of handwritten digit images to train the neural network to read/recognize Handwritten Digit Images.

 ## Create and Train a Neural Network
 For this example we will be creating a neural network for reading handwritten digits.